 Postpartum depression, also known as the “baby blues,” is quite common.
-It affects about 80% of new mothers, and people assume that mothers who were not ready to have a baby are mostly affected.
+It affects about 80% of new mothers, and people assume that mothers who are not ready to have a baby are mostly affected.
 However, any new mother can suffer from postpartum depression.
-A newborn wreaks havoc to a once organized life.
+A newborn wreaks havoc on a once organized life.
 These changes can be overwhelming, but when dealing with depression-you can get help.

 Unexplained bouts of sadness

 Some of these mothers are genuinely happy about the baby.
 This feeling usually occurs in the first couple of weeks after birth.
 Sometimes, it only goes on for a short while.
-For some mothers, this sense of sorrow can go on for much longer.
+This sense of sorrow can go on for much longer for some mothers.
 It is best to seek help early to help so that you can recover quickly and get back to enjoying motherhood.

 A feeling of being trapped, and yearning for life before delivery

-New mothers need adequate support when taking care of their newborn.
-Even if she is a mother, she is still the same person she was pre-pregnancy.
+New mothers need adequate support when taking care of their newborns.
+Even if she is a mother, she is still the person she was pre-pregnancy.
 She still needs space to think and recover her strength to take better care of the baby.

 Feelings of inadequacy and guilt

-First-time mothers often second guess themselves.
+First-time mothers often second-guess themselves.
 They often wonder if they will make great mothers.
-Such doubts can lead to feelings of guilt and inadequacy, which often results in depression.
+Such doubts can lead to feelings of guilt and inadequacy, resulting in depression.

 Unexplained lack of interest in the child